sugarlabs/sugar-docs/src/python-porting-guide.md

   python3 -c 'import sugar3'
   ```

+* Prepare a test plan to cover each feature and user interface widget, and consider [assessing coverage](python-coverage-guide.md),

 * If the activity uses `telepathy-python`, test and fix collaboration, then port to PyGObject binding `TelepathyGLib`, and test again, for example;
   ```python
   import telepathy